-Parallel testing enables teams to focus on making tests repeatable, measurable and accurate.
+Parallel testing enables teams to focus on making tests repeatable, measurable, and accurate.
 By simply testing faster, you can test more, and testing more produces more actionable data to find bugs and also improve test cases.
 Automated parallel testing delivers strong data on test results with key indicators of where tests can be improved.
-The net result is a test process that is more scientific.
+The net result is a more scientific test process.

 6.Continuous and Coherent testing

 Parallel testing simply offers a different framework for testing, which can easily accommodate most or your entire existing test regime.
 This means that transitioning from sequential to parallel testing does not force you to sacrifice test targets, strategic testing goals, or test quality.
 If anything, moving to parallel testing increases the range and depth of your test program, allowing you to better meet your test goals and it improves the quality of your testing.
 When you make the move to parallel testing, you are not abandoning traditional software testing.
 You are simply applying modern development practices and technology to it.

 The great thing about parallel software testing services is that you can transmit it in steps, starting with the tests that are most easily converted to parallel, then adopting some or all of the remaining tests after your team has had time to adjust to the parallel testing environment.
 Once you have started to use parallel testing and have integrated it into your development process, it is easy to expand the quantity and scope of parallel tests as the need arises.